niveK77pur/lilypond-midi-input/README.md

 # Features

-*NB: Bullet points with an arrow right after can be clicked on and expanded to show a demo video/gif!*
+*NB: Bullet points with an arrow right after can be clicked on and expanded to show a **demo video**!*

 - <details>
     <summary>